The signature annual fundraising event of A Motivating Love, providing mothers with support, diversity, resources, and empowerment.

-Loving ourselves enough to know it’s okay to make mistakes.
+We focus on loving ourselves enough to know it’s okay to make mistakes.

-Learning how to deal with our mistakes.
+We take the time to learn from others about how to deal with our mistakes.

-Living Life questioning if our decisions were the right ones.
+We learn that it’s okay to live life questioning if our decisions were the right ones.

-There are so many organizations for children but not many serving mothers.
-AML seeks to be the resource mothers can use when they question their ability, their worth, and even their sanity.
+We seek to be the resource mothers can use when they question their ability, their worth, and even their sanity.
 We assist in helping mothers and women promote, support and educate one another in finding our inner strength.

 We provide seminars to assist with everyday concerns such as emotional health, employment transition, career coaching, family planning and more.
 We partner with other non-profits, organizations and private entities to support and empower you.